valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 linkTitle: "Benchmarking"
 weight: 1
 description: >
-    Using the redis-benchmark utility on a Valkey server
+    Using the valkey-benchmark utility on a Valkey server
 aliases: [
     /topics/benchmarks,
     /docs/reference/optimization/benchmarks,